google/framework-for-osdu/osdu-r2/os-delivery/README.md

 ### POST /getFileList

 The `/getFileList` API endpoint allows auditing the attempted file uploads.
-The endpoint isn't available for third-party applications.
+The method is unavailable for third-party applications.

 The ingestion process depends on whether the client application uploaded a file or not.
-The `/getFileList` API endpoint is designed to let other OSDU services to inspect which user uploaded a file, whether the file was uploaded to the landing zone, and whether the user started ingestion after the file upload.
+The `/getFileList` endpoint is designed to let other OSDU services to inspect which user uploaded a file, whether the file was uploaded to the landing zone, and whether the user started ingestion after the file upload.